-Elke Schuessler is professor of Business Administration and head of the Institute of Organization Science at Johannes Kepler University Linz.
-Before coming to the JKU, she previously held an assistant professorship position at the Freie Universität Berlin, where she also completed her doctoral degree.
+Elke Schuessler is Professor of Business Administration and Head of the Institute of Organization Science at Johannes Kepler Universität Linz.
+Before she held an assistant professorship position at Freie Universität Berlin where she also completed her doctoral degree.
 She holds a BA in Psychology from the University of Sussex and an MSC in Industrial Relations and Personnel Management from the London School of Economics.

 Her research focuses on social challenges that include climate change, decent work or digitalization.
-She specifically examines the role of different organizational forms as a barrier to change, but also looks at what drives creativity and innovation.
-Her theoretical focus is on new institutional theory and process theories of the organization and her research is marked by frequent cooperation with related disciplines such as economic geography, economic history, sociology, political science or development studies.
-She currently leads the international "Garment Supply Chain Governance Project" and is Principal Investigator in the DFG-funded Research Unit "Organized Creativity".
-She is also a member in the DFG-funded scientific network "Grand Challenges & New Forms of Organizing".
+She specifically examines how different forms of organizing can drive or hinder creativity, innovation and change.
+Her theoretical focus is on new institutional theory and on process and practice theories of organization.
+Her research is marked by frequent cooperation with related disciplines such as economic geography, economic history, sociology, political science or development studies.
+From 2016-2019, she has lead the international „Garment Supply Chain Governance Project“.
+She has also founded the Scientific Network „Field-Configuring Events“, funded by the German Science Foundation (DFG).
+Currently she is Principal Investigator in the Research Unit „Organized Creativity“ funded by the German Science Foundation (DFG) and a member in the DFG-funded Scientific Network „Grand Challenges & New Forms of Organizing“.

 Matthias Fink is deputy head of the Institute of Innovation at the Johannes Kepler University Linz, Austria, and a professor for Innovation and Entrepreneurship at ARU Cambridge, UK.
 He also serves as academic director for two MBA programs at the LIMAK Austrian Business School.
 Matthias previously worked as a professor for International Small Business Management and Innovation at Leuphana Univerity Lüneburg Germany and was a researcher at the Institute for Small Business Management and Entrepreneurship as well as head of the Research Institute for Liberal Professions at WU Vienna University of Economics and Business in Austria.
 Matthias holds a Ph.D. and a post-doctoral qualification (Habilitation) from WU Vienna University of Economics and Business and was a visiting professor at several universities, including Universitat Autònoma de Barcelona, Spain, and University of Twente, in the Netherlands.
 Matthias’ research focuses on the role of innovation in new venture creation and small business management.
 His current interests include entrepreneurship as a driver of innovation and change in regional contexts, entrepreneurial finance and ethical issues in business research.
 In his research designs, Matthias combines quantitative and qualitative methods.
 His research has been published in journals that include Journal of Business Venturing, Entrepreneurship Theory & Practice, British Journal of Management, Journal of Banking and Finance, Technological Forecasting and Social Change as well as Regional Studies.
 In addition, he has published three monographs, two edited volumes, and has guest edited several special issues to international journals.